 Type 7 | Internalizing Fear

 As an ENFP, our case study subject loves going on adventures and telling stories.
 As an Enneagram Type 7, her central emotional dynamic is internalizing fear.
 Again, this doesn’t mean our ENFP is a hidden ball of anxiety.
 But it might mean that our ENFP is an outgoing, friendly person because she has an internalized fear of missing out on adventures and new relationships.

 Type 9 | Repressing Anger

 If our case study subject is an ENFP Type 9 (which sounds like a drone from the Borg collective), he struggles with repressing anger.
-Type 9s hate conflict and like to keep the peace.
+Nines hate conflict and like to keep the peace.
 We know that ENFPs value social harmony.
-As a Type 9, the reason he might be so good at connecting and befriending people is in order to reduce the chances of conflict.
+As a Type 9, the reason he might be so good at connecting and befriending people is in order to reduce the chances of a conflict.

 Type 3 | Repressing Shame